 Customer experience begins with the product landing in the consumer’s hands.
 What’s the first thing they notice?
 The packaging.

-A well-branded and well-designed packaging will help improve brand recall.
+Well-branded and well-designed packaging will help improve brand recall.
 It further improves customer satisfaction and leads to higher retention and loyalty.
 You can also use eco-friendly materials to appeal to environmentally conscious customers.

 Highlight Product Features and Benefits